15 Most Beautiful Castles in Portugal

 With a triangular shape and towers at the ends, the castle houses a cistern its center, still fed by a beautiful fountain.
 In the northern part of the castle are the Igreja da Colegiada and a baroque pillory.

-Overall, great work has been done by the town to present a rehabilitated castle and the scenery from the towers is a 360 dramatic viewpoint.
-Just be aware that the castle is not so easily accessible since the hill is so steep it can be difficult to climb to the top.
+Overall, the town has done great work to present a rehabilitated castle, and the scenery from the towers is a 360-degree dramatic viewpoint.
+Just be aware that the castle is not easily accessible, and climbing to the top of the hill can be difficult.

 The castle is open for visitation from Tuesday to Sunday, from 9 am to 5 pm.

-Did you know that in Tomar there is a fabulous and imposing monument listed as a UNESCO world heritage site?
+Did you know that a fabulous and imposing monument in Tomar is listed as a UNESCO World Heritage site?

-It is no wonder that one of the must-sees during your visit to Tomar is without a doubt the great and imposing Convento de Cristo.
-Its construction began in 1160 and it is without a doubt one of the most famous landmarks in Portugal.
+It is no wonder that one of the must-sees during your visit to Tomar is the great and imposing Convento de Cristo.
+Its construction began in 1160, and it is undoubtedly one of the most famous landmarks in Portugal.

-What is most interesting about it is that it was built within the walls of Tomar Castle, at the highest point of the city.
+What is most interesting about it is that it was built within the walls of Tomar Castle, at the city’s highest point.
 Therefore, when you visit the Convent, you must visit the castle and its beautiful garden as well.

-The construction of the castle was intended to ensure the completion of the defensive line of access to Coimbra.
+The castle’s construction was intended to ensure the completion of the defensive line of access to Coimbra.

-The entire area is very well taken care of, making the walk through the gardens very pleasant.
+The entire area is very well taken care of, making the walk through the gardens delightful.
 I recommend spending at least 2 hours visiting the complex.
 The highlight of the visit is the charola which was a private oratory of the Templars, and the cloister of D. João III.

-Tomar Castle is open from 9 am to 5:30 pm during winter and until 6:30 in summer.
-The individual adult ticket costs 6 euros but for 15 euros you can visit Alcobaça and Batalha Monasteries as well.
+Tomar Castle is open from 9 a.m. to 5:30 p.m. during winter and until 6:30 p.m. in summer.
+The individual adult ticket costs 6 euros, but for 15 euros, you can also visit Alcobaça and Batalha Monasteries.

 Close to Tomar is another architectural gem, at least for castle lovers.
-The castle of Amourol is becoming more and more popular and for a reason.
+The castle of Amourol is becoming increasingly popular, and for good reason.

-Interestingly, Almourol Castle was once a military base for the Order of the Knights Templar which means it used to be very important for the protection of Tomar.
+Interestingly, Almourol Castle was once a military base for the Order of the Knights Templarwhich means it was very important for protecting Tomar.

-Although historians do not know exactly when this medieval castle was built, the construction was likely erected around 1129.
+Although historians do not know exactly when this medieval castle was built, it was likely erected around 1129.

-After the Knights Templar was disbanded in the 14th century, the castle was abandoned and revitalized in the 19th century.
-Today the site opens its doors for visitors and events.
+After the Knights Templar were disbanded in the 14th century, the castle was abandoned and revitalized in the 19th century.
+Today, the site is open for visitors and events.

-If you wish to visit it, you will need to take a short trip of a few minutes on a small boat.
+If you wish to visit it, you must take a short trip of a few minutes on a small boat.
 It is simple, very simple.
 But it is also magical!

 The castle is open for visitation daily from 10 am to 5.30 pm.
-An individual ticket costs 6 euros and includes the guided boat trip as well as the entrance to the castle.
+An individual ticket costs 6 euros and includes the guided boat trip and the entrance to the castle.

 Is the Alentejo on your travel itinerary?
 Well, then take note: to visit Marvão is to get to know one of the most beautiful towns in Portugal.
 Located on top of a quartzite ridge in the Serra de São Mamede Natural Park, Marvão is a fortified town with narrow streets and houses at the foot of the castle.

-You can find Castelo de Marvão sitting right at the Spanish border.
-The castle can be seen for miles thanks to its pole on one of the highest points of the Serra de São Mamede.
+Castelo de Marvão is located right at the Spanish border.
+Thanks to its pole on one of the highest points of the Serra de São Mamede, the castle can be seen for miles.

 The summit was a perfectly natural defense against enemies in its heyday in the 12th century is mainly used to track enemy forces from Valencia de Alcántra in Spain.